superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 ## Conclusion

-As Machine Learning takes on an increasingly prominent and broad role in handling and realizing value from data, more organizations in a range of domains need an effective vector retrieval stack – one that organizes your data in a way lets you quickly retrieve relevant information, and represents your data in a way that makes it easy to feed into your ML models.
+As Machine Learning takes on an increasingly prominent and broad role in handling and realizing value from data, more organizations in a range of domains need an effective vector retrieval stack – one that organizes your data in a way that lets you quickly retrieve relevant information and represents your data in a way that makes it easy to feed into your ML models.

 To build this kind of solution, you need the right combination and configuration of embedding models – connecting your [Data Sources](https://hub.superlinked.com/data-sources) to your [Vector Search & Management](https://hub.superlinked.com/vector-search).

 While generic pre-trained models fail to capture the nuances of proprietary data, developing custom models from scratch is expensive and risky.
-Fine-tuned pre-trained models with some high-quality in-domain data can outperform large custom models, while avoiding overfitting.
+Fine-tuned pre-trained models with some high-quality in-domain data can outperform large custom models while avoiding overfitting.

 But even better optimization results from intricate, home-grown solutions that develop custom models and integrate them with (fine-tuned) pre-trained models into a single system – one that assigns each type of model alone, or in combination with the other, to tasks each is best suited to.
-The future of Vector Compute lies in the development of this kind of solution.
+The future of Vector Compute lies in developing this kind of solution.

 ---
 ## Contributors